 As expected, Docomo raised the network download speed bar for iPhone X and iPhone 8 users with the iOS 11.3 Update / Docomo Carrier v32.1, going from 494Mbps to 544Mbps.
 If you use the Docomo SpeedTest App you can see that Docomo swapped out Green and Purple top speed colors.
 The screenshots on the top row are post iOS 11.3 update March 30, the bottom shots are from March 4.

 iOS 11.4 rumors have been making the rounds on Japanese social media.
-One screenshot in particular suggests Apple Pay will continue the rollout of China T-Union IC transit card support for Jiangsu, Shenzhen, Wuhan and Chongqing.
-T-Union cards use the same specifications and are inter compatible, similar in concept to the Japanese IC Transit Network (Suica, PASMO, etc).
-The same information was also mentioned in Junya Suzuki’s tweet yesterday.
+One screenshot in particular suggests Apple Pay will continue the rollout of China Express Transit card support for Jiangsu, Shenzhen, Wuhan and Chongqing.
+China Express Transit cards use the same specifications and are similar in concept to the Japanese IC Transit Network (Suica, PASMO, etc).

-What’s interesting is that a centralized cloud infrastructure Is in place for T-Union cards to support smartphone loading and recharge for Huawei, Xiaomi, Samsung and now Apple.
-The lack of a centralized and shared cloud infrastructure is exactly what has been keeping everything outside of Suica, such as PASMO, ICOCA, TOICA and other Japanese IC transit cards from adding smartphone support.
+What’s interesting is that a centralized cloud infrastructure seems to be in place for China transit cards to support smartphone loading and recharge for Huawei, Xiaomi, Samsung and now Apple.
+The lack of a centralized and shared cloud infrastructure is exactly what has been keeping everything outside of Suica, PASMO, ICOCA, TOICA and other Japanese IC transit cards, from adding smartphone support.